flyer-deploy/flyer/src/recipes/README.md

   permission:
     writable_paths:
       - path: storage/logs
-        by: group
         recursive: true
       - path: storage/uploads
-        by: user
         recursive: false
       - path: storage/some_random_file
-        by: user
   ```

   This will:

-  - Set storage/logs directory to be writable by group of the directories and/or files recursively,
+  - Set storage/logs directory to be recursively,
-  - Set storage/uploads directory to be writable by user.
+  - Set storage/uploads directory to be writable.
 It only applies to the storage/uploads directory since it's not recursive, and
-  - Set storage/some_random_file file to be writable by user.
+  - Set storage/some_random_file file to be writable.
 If `recursive` is specified, it will be ignored since it's a file.

   Some defaults:

-  - `by` defaults to "user"
   - `recursive` defaults to `false`

 ### Template